 Ouch!
 There’s nothing more aggravating than cutting nails too short or worse cutting the delicate skin on the end of a finger while trimming them-especially for babies!
 The second you know you’ve trimmed more finger than fingernail you’re likely apologizing to baby while trying to stop the bleeding and the crying all at once (yes, that includes your tears too, mom and dad).

-Despite your best intentions to trim baby’s nails carefully to prevent them from cutting or scratching themselves and, let’s be honest, you too you may have cut the skin.
+Despite your best intentions to trim baby’s nails carefully to prevent them from cutting or scratching themselves, let’s be honest, you may have cut the skin.
 Those little fingers are fast-moving targets, which don’t mix with sharp objects, like nail trimmers.